tobyhodges/fair-research-software/episodes/07-documenting-code.md

 and statistical summaries of NASA's extravehicular activity datasets.
 ```

-Now let's add a list of Spacewalk's key features:
+Now let's add a list of Spacewalks' key features:

 ``` code
 ## Features